csgoh/processpiper/README.md

 Thank you for checking out my project.
 I hope you find it useful and enjoyable.

 <a href="https://www.buymeacoffee.com/csgoh" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>

+## Implementation Checklist
+These are a list of items that need to be implemented or fixed before the initial release.

+- [x] Implement Start, End and Timer Event elements
+- [x] Implement Task Activity elements
+- [x] Implement Inclusive, Exclusive and Parallel Gateway elements
+- [x] Implement pool and lane
+- [x] Implement diagram title
+- [ ] Implement diagram footer
+- [ ] Automatically change surface size based on the element layout
+- [ ] Fix the connection alignment issue
+- [ ] Implement placement (left to right) of for elements in the same lane
+- [ ] Implement placement (left to right) of elements in the same pool but different lane
+- [ ] Implement placement (top to bottom) of elements in the different pool
+- [ ] Support colour themes
+- [ ] Implement Intermediate Event and Subprocess Activity Elements